If you want to know how to activate Glute Max, a new study has confirmed a method that works.

 The researchers produced changes in the excitability of the corticospinal system with an intense 6 days of isometric training in the position shown below.

 Subjects held the position for one minute at a time for an hour per day (three 20 minute sessions) for six days.
 Ouch!

-If you’ve visited us before then you will know we use isometrics (muscle contractions without movement) as a fundamental part of our training and rehab approach.
+If you’ve visited us before then you’ll know we use isometrics as a fundamental part of our training and rehab approach.

 To use a home improvement analogy, we fix the wiring before installing the fancy lights.

 This approach not only accelerates your results, but it saves hours of wasted time doing exercises that otherwise might have little effect.